alexk111/awesome-bitcoin-payment-processors/README.md

 ### Custodial

-⚠ The following processors use their own wallets for receiving payments.
-They not only collect data about payments, they have full control over the funds.
+The following processors use their own wallets, not yours, for receiving payments.

+⚠ They not only collect data about payments, they have full control over the funds.
+There are many risks associated with custodians, which might end up with lost/locked funds.

+⚠ Most of them have KYC/AML requirements, which poses a serious threat to your and your customers' privacy.

 | Processor | Fees | Lightning | Directly to Your Wallet | Conversion to Fiat | Requirements |
 | --------- |:----:|:---------:|:-----------------------:|:------------------:| ------------ |